 Stachyose and raffinose are the sugars found in soya milk and although they can be digested by microbes in the gut, they cannot be digested by enzymes the cat produces.
 As a result, cats fed soya milk will often suffer from flatulence and digestive upset.

-Another consideration is that milk is a food and the more you give the more likely you are to unbalance the diet overall.
+Another consideration is that milk is a food, and the more you give the more likely you are to unbalance the diet overall.
 In the case of soya milk, this would be a significant consideration as cats are obligate carnivores (they need certain nutrients found only in meat) and some nutrients will not be in the form cats require.
-I suggest sticking with cat milk as the safest option.